MasterChef Thailand: Season 1: 2017

 The first season of MasterChef Thailand was broadcast between 4 June 2017 and 24 September 2017.
 Applications for contestants closed on 8 April 2017, with subsequent auditions held in Bangkok.

 Season 2: 2018

 The second season of MasterChef Thailand was broadcast between 4 February 2018 and 27 May 2018.
 Applications for contestants were opened on 25 September 2017, a day after the first season ended.

 Season 3: 2019

 The third season of MasterChef Thailand was broadcast between 3 February 2019 and 9 June 2019.
 Applications for contestants were opened on 16 December 2018, a day after the first season of Masterchef Junior ended.

 Season 4: 2021

-The fourth season of MasterChef Thailand is currently broadcasting started on 21 February 2021.
+The fourth season of MasterChef Thailand was broadcast between 21 February 2021 and 11 July 2021.
 Applications for contestants were opened on 6 December 2020, as the first season of MasterChef Celebrity was broadcasting at the time.

 Season 5: 2022

+The fifth season of MasterChef Thailand was broadcast between 13 February 2022 and 19 June 2022.
+Applications for contestants were opened on 6 October 2021.

+Season 6: 2023

+The sixth season of MasterChef Thailand is currently broadcasting started on 11 June 2023.
+Applications for contestants were opened on 28 February 2023.